-Delay in finalization of land rate of Vav, Tharad, Deodar, Lakhani, Deesa and Kankarej Talukas in Banaskantha District.
-The Petitioner has submitted that various letters /communications were sent to local administration for the finalization of land rate.
-After various meeting with local administration and farmers, order for land rate was issued by 20.7.2020.
-The Petitioner has also submitted the chronology of events for the land rate finalization in the instant petition.
+(i) There was delay in finalization of land rate of Vav, Tharad, Deodar, Lakhani, Deesa and Kankarej talukas in Banaskantha District.
+Various letters /communications were sent to local administration for the finalization of land rate.
+After various meetings with local administration and farmers, orders for land rate were issued up till 20.7.2020.
+Chronology for the land rate finalization is given in the instant petition.